ARCTraining/hpc2-software/_sources/course/conda.md

 When requesting to update a package Conda will also update other dependencies of the package that you wish to update, and can potentially install new packages that are required.

+Again, this can also be easily done by updating our `environment.yaml` file to change the version of a specific package, and running the `update` command shown above with the flag `--prune`.

 ## Summary